embench/embench-iot/doc/README.md

 - `--file-extension`: An optional extension appended to benchmark names when building file-system paths to benchmark binaries.
 For example, specifying `.exe` would change paths of the form `bd/src/benchmark/benchmark` to `bd/src/benchmark/benchmark.exe`.
-Might be required on non-unix systems.
+Might be required on non-Unix systems.
 - `--help`: Provide help on the arguments.

 There is so much variation in how a benchmark can be run that the detailed